RoBOPPics/BB/_pages/app-man-connect.md

 Click on "Sign up now".

-During beta testing, only a username and password are required.
+During beta testing, only an email address and password are required.
+The email address will be verified by emailing you a code.

 When the BallBOPPer starts shipping to Players, two factor authentication will be enabled.
 You will then need to enter a verifiable email address, and a verifiable telephone number.